Abrar408/express-genie/README.md

 ```

 Now you are good to go and have a basic express structure ready.
-To create new records and all its necessaties run npm run setup [entityName] _without square brackets_
+To create new records and all its necessities run npm run setup [entityName] _without square brackets_

 ```bash
   npm run setup [your entity name here]